Spy agencies to release secrets in countering China, Russia info threats

 “We need to make sure that we’re using open source and other available means they get this information out to our combatant commanders.
 It’s a priority of ours,” Mr. Moultrie said. “…We are moving to declassify what we can declassify and some of that’s been done.”

-China beginning last year has promoted false stories regarding the origin of the virus behind the COVID-19 pandemic, asserting the virus began in a U.S. Army laboratory.
+China beginning last year has promoted false stories regarding the origin of the virus behind the COVID-19 pandemic, asserting the coronavirus began in a U.S. Army laboratory.
 Russian disinformation in recent years was used to influence U.S. elections and sow social unrest.

 NSA Director Army Gen. Paul Nakasone, whose agency collects highly sensitive electronic secrets, said his agency is working to find ways to make intelligence available publicly to ensure “speed and agility against an adversary.”

-Many NSA reports are written for eventual release, but the agency is working with military commanders i the field and private-sector contractors to create tools and information that can be rapidly disseminated, Gen. Nakasone said.
+Many NSA reports are written for eventual release, but the agency is working with military commanders in the field and private-sector contractors to create tools and information that can be rapidly disseminated, Gen. Nakasone said.

 NSA is also working with military commanders to use its computer capabilities to sift very large amounts of data very rapidly, the general said.

-“The second piece is, How do we take some of our sensitive intelligence and be able to have a discussion with the combatant commands to say, ‘Hey, is there a commercial capability or is there open source that might lead someone there?’” he said.
+“The second piece is: How do we take some of our sensitive intelligence and be able to have a discussion with the combatant commands to say, ‘Hey, is there a commercial capability or is there open source that might lead someone there?’” he said.

 Gen. Nakasone said the public release program is predicated on being able to protect sensitive sources and collection methods from being compromised.